 Competition is never a bad thing, right?
 Hong Kong’s Mexican restaurants such as Brickhouse, Chino and 11 Westside have enjoyed a monopoly on satisfying diners’ guacamole and taco cravings while mixing up tequila-based cocktails at the same time.
 With a soft opening in NoHo last December, COA is definitely THE new contender in town.
 A huge buzz has been created surrounding this bar, and it recently won Best Specialist Concept at The Bar Awards Hong Kong Macau and Best New Bar (Readers’ Choice) at our own Foodie Forks 2018 awards.

 The interior is urban, industrial, masculine and laid-back.
 The reclaimed space has the ultimate spirit-lined bar, with traditional details in the cups and artwork.
 The candlelit atmosphere makes COA perfect for intimate cocktails.

 If you want something different from gin and whisky, a deep dive into Mexican spirits is a great idea.
 COA’s drinks are punchy and full of flavour, made using fine artisan liquors.
-Jay Kahn, the head mixologist, has created a concept behind each drink, bringing great knowledge to these traditional Mexican cocktails with a modern twist.
+Jay Khan, the head mixologist, has created a concept behind each drink, bringing great knowledge to these traditional Mexican cocktails with a modern twist.